Methodology & Sources

 To protect you from bad data, we hide any niche that is too small to analyze reliably.

-• The Rule: A niche must have at least 10 active establishments in a metro area to appear in our reports.
+• The Rule: A niche must have at least 10 active businesses in a metro area to appear in our reports.

 • Why?
 If a niche has only 1 or 2 businesses, growth percentages become misleading (e.g., 1 new business looks like "100% Growth").
 We filter these out so you only see stable, proven markets.